webrecorder/browsertrix-crawler/README.md

       --useSitemap, --sitemap               If enabled, check for sitemaps at /s itemap.xml, or custom URL if URL is specified
+      --sitemapLastmod                      If set, filter URLs from sitemaps to those greater than or equal to provi ded YYYY-MM-DD string       [string]
       --statsFilename                       If set, output stats as JSON to this file.
 (Relative filename resolves t
                                             o crawl working directory)